Will Harris details ‘weird’ hand inflammation that has kept him off the mound

-He pitched again and it kept happening.
-It continued in a scrimmage against the Astros.
+He pitched again, and it kept happening.
+It continued in a scrimmage against the Houston Astros.
 So the Nationals sent Harris to a doctor in West Palm Beach, Fla., who diagnosed him with a blood clot in his right arm.
-Then the team sent him to a specialist in St. Louis for a second opinion, who discovered that the blood clot — and the possibility of thoracic outlet syndrome — was a misdiagnosis.
+Then the team sought a second opinion and sent him to a specialist in St. Louis, who discovered that the blood clot — and the possibility of thoracic outlet syndrome — was a misdiagnosis.

 The confusion set Harris back by about 20 days.
 He began the season on the injured list with right hand inflammation.
-And now, as he works back at the Nationals’ alternate site in Fredericksburg, Va., he’s learning how to pitch with some swelling and pressure in his hand.
+And now, as he works back at the Nationals’ alternate site in Fredericksburg, he is learning how to pitch with some swelling and pressure in his hand.
 It has not gone away.
 It doesn’t cause pain.
-The plan, he says, is to limit it, and limit its effect on his outcomes, before rejoining the bullpen next month.
+The plan, he says, is to limit it and limit its effect on his outcomes before he rejoins the bullpen next month.
 He feels a “few more weeks” is a realistic timetable.
 Yet he also admits that he doesn’t know.

-“My body feels good, my shoulder and my elbow feel good.
+“My body feels good; my shoulder and my elbow feel good.
 It’s just the hand stuff is very strange,” Harris said in a phone interview Wednesday.
 “We got the best doctors and best trainers in the world, and we’re all collectively trying to figure this out.
-But otherwise, I’m pitching and I’m preparing myself to come back, with or without a puffy hand.
+But otherwise, I’m pitching, and I’m preparing myself to come back, with or without a puffy hand.
 Obviously hoping without, but it’s not going to hold me back from trying to pitch in major league games.”

 Does this puffiness have a name?